dakrone/itsy/README.md

 # itsy

-I'm an app.
-Or maybe I'm a library?
-I haven't decided yet.

-The choice is up to you!
+Don't use this yet, I'm still working on it.

 ## Usage

-FIXME
+Don't use it, really.

 ## License

-Copyright © 2012 FIXME
+Copyright © 2012 Lee Hinman

 Distributed under the Eclipse Public License, the same as Clojure.